AestheticDreamsAI/PiperLing/README.md

 - **Web UI or Web App compatibility** for using PiperLing on smartphones or web browsers.
 ## WebApp is now available
 [AestheticDreamsAI/PiperLingWebApp](https://github.com/AestheticDreamsAI/PiperLingWebApp)

-## NOT TESTED ON LINUX OR MAC
-PiperLing is designed and optimized specifically for Windows.
-Compatibility with Linux and Mac systems has not been tested or verified.

 ## Build on Windows